DealFortress/DealFortress/README.md

   Checkout the app [here](https://green-sand-04a2d9f03.3.azurestaticapps.net/) (Please note that there is a cold start on the DB, give it 20 seconds on the first launch)
 </strong>

-### Context
+### Pitch

-Sweden is missing a modern marketplace for used computer parts which DealFortress looks to fix.

-#### MVP plan:

-  - Website has authentication
-  - User can post a notice
-  - User can reply to author of post
-  - Website has a notice page
-  - Website has a notices index
+DealFortress aims to bridge the gap between the UI of first hand and the concept of second hand.
+  - We do not want people to spend hours reading ad description hoping to find what they want.
+Here they will be able to utilize the filters and the DB separation of the ad and the different products.
+This means they can filter to get this product at this price.
+  - We want to leverage the community to flag scams and rate sellers.
+Here they will have a dedicated website with a reputation system, this solves the scam issue that bigger platforms like Tradera or Facebook Market might be facing.
+And who knows maybe one day we will have BankID?

+## Project

+<strong>Github project board for DealFortress can be found <strong>[here](https://github.com/orgs/DealFortress/projects/2/views/1)
+See more about the project in our [pitch deck](https://docs.google.com/presentation/d/1hlW0DBOonpe2wFysVZdgJIRN3Cm0_9keEeikIJLs-qU/edit?usp=sharing)

 #### Features that have been developed without pair programming:

 Luc:
   - Conversation system with notifications

-## Project

-<strong>Github project board for DealFortress can be found <strong>[here](https://github.com/orgs/DealFortress/projects/2/views/1)
-See more about the project in our [pitch deck](https://docs.google.com/presentation/d/1hlW0DBOonpe2wFysVZdgJIRN3Cm0_9keEeikIJLs-qU/edit?usp=sharing)

 ## Videos
 [2 minute video on the pitch deck](https://youtu.be/FD3JxMlWXQQ)